OpenTermsArchive/engine/CONTRIBUTING.md

 }
 ```

+#### Defining a new document type

-If the document you want to add has no matching referenced document type, you can create a new one but before ensure that there isn't a synonym of the one you are looking for.
+If the document you want to add matches no existing document type, you can create a new one in the same pull request in which you declare the service that would use it.

-You can find examples in the `services` folder.
+If you're in doubt, please list the potential synonyms you have considered.

 ### Filters